Who Am I Without My Eating Disorder?

 - I am not perfect whatsoever.
 I lack coordination.
-I sing too off-key.
+I sing off-key.
 I can be stubborn, erratic, and temperamental.
 I insert my opinions when they're unwanted.
-But I offer grace to those unpolished areas, and I decided that "perfect" is boring anyway.
+But I offer grace to those unpolished areas, and I have decided that "perfect" is boring anyway.

 How I Moved Past My Eating Disorder Identity